 Beyond the benefits of long life and low/no heat, which seem to dominate most conversations on LED technology, it is important from a surgical team’s viewpoint to pose more basic questions regarding the quality of the light output.
 Some things to consider are:

-• A homogeneous light field: The quality of light is a subjective issue, with surgeon preference coming into play to explain why some lights get approval over others.
+- A homogeneous light field: The quality of light is a subjective issue, with surgeon preference coming into play to explain why some lights get approval over others.
 Among the factors that are at work here is whether the light field is homogeneous.
 Surgeons are looking for consistency of the light across its focused area with no hot spots or drop-offs.

-• Focusing ability: Another basic question is how the light is focused.
+The quality of the field is certainly affected by the configuration of LEDs in the light head, with more LEDs providing greater coverage and a better pattern.
+The critical assessment of the quality of the light field is best left to the surgeon’s discerning eye during a light trial. - Focusing ability: Another basic question is how the light is focused.
 Some LED lights offer a manual focus but a few can be focused electronically.
 What is the size of the spot and quality of the focus?
 Again, these functions are best judged by clinical staff during a light trial.

-• Intensity: The maximum allowable intensity of a surgical light is 160,000 Lux.
+- Intensity: The maximum allowable intensity of a surgical light is 160,000 Lux.
 The best traditional lights provide this level of intensity.
 The best LED surgical lights also meet this standard and provide dimming capabilities so a surgical team can adjust to the demands of each procedure.

 Advanced Features